unixorn/git-extra-commands/README.md

 * [git-chart](https://github.com/flashcode/gitchart) - python script that builds charts from a git repository
 * [git-diffall](https://github.com/thenigan/git-diffall) - Provides a directory based diff mechanism for git.
 * [git-fastclone](https://github.com/square/git-fastclone) - Think `git clone --recursive` on steroids.
 If you're doing repeated checkouts of a given repo on a machine (like a ci box), **git-fastclone** will speed things up considerably.
-* [git-graph](https://github.com/jerith666/git-graph) - creates a Graphviz graph showing the high-level structure of a repository's history
+* [git-graph](https://github.com/jerith666/git-graph) - creates a Graphviz graph showing the high-level structure of a repository's history.
+* [git-gutter](https://github.com/jisaacks/GitGutter) - Plugin for Sublime Text 2/3 to display the git diff in the edit window gutter.
 * [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) - Another plugin by Peter Hurford that adds a gitit command that will open your current directory on github, in your current branch.
 * [git-secrets](https://github.com/awslabs/git-secrets) - Prevents you from committing secrets and credentials into git repositories.
 * [git-standup](https://github.com/kamranahmedse/git-standup) - Recall what you did on the last working day.
 Can work in a directory full of git repos to see a consolidated view of all work in all the repos.